Military Autosource Announces 7Th Annual Operation Homeward Bound

 (MENAFN- EIN Presswire)

+For the 7th year, Military AutoSource (MAS), the exclusive DoD-authorized car-buying program for U.S. Military overseas has launched Operation Homeward Bound.

+MAS is honored to extend this level of support to our dedicated service members.
+Operation Homeward Bound is one of the many ways we demonstrate our ongoing commitment to the military community.”

-WOODBURY, NY, UNITED STATES, August 22, 2024 /EINPresswire / -- For the seventh consecutive year, Military AutoSource (MAS), the exclusive DoD-authorized car-buying program for U.S. Military overseas, has partnered with the Ford Motor Company to launch Operation Homeward Bound .
+- David Goldring, Chairman and CEOWOODBURY, NY, UNITED STATES, August 25, 2024 /EINPresswire / -- For the seventh consecutive year, Military AutoSource (MAS), the exclusive DoD-authorized car-buying program for U.S. Military overseas, has partnered with the Ford Motor Company to launch Operation Homeward Bound .

 This initiative underscores the commitment of MAS to support service members stationed or deployed overseas, offering them a chance to reconnect with loved ones back home.